Quality Assurance Program

 3. Why does the College not require registrants to report QA activities between July 1 and December 31, 2025?

-4. How is the College ensuring that registrants are competent?
+4. How is the College ensuring that registrants deliver safe care?

 5. What is informing the design of a new QAP?